 If the results of your blood test come back positive, then you should expect additional tests to be completed to determine if your diagnosis is latent or active.
 If you have the active tuberculosis, treatment may include long-term antibiotic prescription (up to 9 months).

-If you believe you have been infected with tuberculosis, or require a TB test for school, employment, and more, please visit one of the five Midwest Express Clinic urgent care locations.
+If you believe you have been infected with tuberculosis, or require a TB test for school, employment, and more, please visit one of our Midwest Express Clinic urgent care locations.